Lion: Description

 The lion is a muscular, broad-chested cat with a short, rounded head, a reduced neck, and round ears; males have broader heads.
 The fur varies in colour from light buff to silvery grey, yellowish red, and dark brown.
 The colours of the underparts are generally lighter.
-A new-born lion has dark spots, which fade as the cub reaches adulthood, although faint spots may still be seen on the legs and underparts.
+A newborn lion has dark spots, which fade as the cub reaches adulthood, although faint spots may still be seen on the legs and underparts.
 The tail of all lions ends in a dark, hairy tuft that, in some lions, conceals an approximately 5 mm-long, hard "spine" or "spur" composed of dermal papillae.
 The functions of the spur are unknown.
-The tuft is absent at birth, develops at around 5 1/2 months of age and is readily identifiable at the age of seven months.
+The tuft is absent at birth, develops at around 5 1/2 months of age, and is readily identifiable at the age of seven months.

-Its skull is very similar to that of the tiger, although the frontal region is usually more depressed and flattened and has a slightly shorter postorbital region and broader nasal openings than those of the tiger.
+Skulls of male lions are 321.0–401.0 mm long, with a condylobasal length of 309.0–348.0 mm and a zygomatic width of 222.0–256.0 mm; female skulls measure 292.0–333.0 mm, with a condylobasal length of 263.0–291.0 mm and a zygomatic width of 188.0–212.0 mm.
+The frontal region is usually more depressed and flattened and has a slightly shorter postorbital region and broader nasal openings than those of the tiger.
 Due to the amount of skull variation in the two species, usually only the structure of the lower jaw can be used as a reliable indicator of species.

 The skeletal muscles of the lion make up 58.8% of its body weight and represent the highest percentage of muscles among mammals.
-Despite this, their thigh muscles do not exceed and only approach the mass predicted for their body mass.
 The lion has a high concentration of fast twitch muscle fibres, giving them quick bursts of speed but less stamina.

 Size

 Among felids, the lion is second only to the tiger in size.
-The size and weight of adult lions vary across its range and habitats.
-Accounts of a few individuals that were larger than average exist from Africa and India.
+The size and weight of adult lions vary across their range and habitats.
+Accounts of a few individuals that were larger than average exist from Africa and Asia.